k3lpi3b4nsh33/Lamia-Syscall-Template/README.md

 # TODO

-- [ ] Applying indirect syscall technology to reflective DLL injection
+- [x] Applying indirect syscall technology to reflective DLL injection
 - [ ] Getting Payload  from Resource
-- [ ] Getting Payload from web
+- [x] Getting Payload from web
+- [x] Send information through the pipe to clear the RDI-DLL memory